team-assure/Semester-Project/Requirements/Report.md

 The User Guide documentation does not reference all the security requirements.
 The requirement to protect against common web apps is not discussed in the documentation.

 #### Installation
+The installation guide references multiple security best practices.
+To start, it recommends installing a minimal server version and enabling the server features required by the system.
+After the necessary features are enabled, it recommends hardening them, specifically the OS, apache, and MySQL.
+In addition, it recommends changing many of the default settings after installation, including the admin password, email address, and GPG key and the salt used to generate GPG keys.

+<include stuff about certificate:
+If a valid SSL certificate is not already created for the server, create a self-signed certificate - not good! sudo openssl req -newkey rsa:4096 -days 365 -nodes -x509 \ - good algorithm used in rsa 4096 to generate certificate>

+Some things that could be improved:
+<includes config for 80 and 443 so doesn't force https.
+database password included in config file in plaintext>